-If you’re an artist who is just all about the music you’d be forgiven for not knowing what a split sheet is and for being unsure of what you may be legally responsible for when it comes to your music projects, but if there’s the potential for you to earn yourself some money from the music you make, it’s pretty important that you understand certain things that you may need to put into place just to cover your own back…so that when the time does come and something you created is generating royalties, you get what’s rightfully owed to you!
+If you’re just all about the music you’d be forgiven for not knowing what a split sheet is.
+Being unsure of what you may be legally responsible for when it comes to your music projects is understandable.
+But if there’s the potential for you to earn yourself some money from the music you make.
+Then it’s pretty important you understand things that you may need to put into place to cover your own back… So that when the time comes that something you created is generating royalties, you get what’s rightfully owed to you!

-A split sheet is one of the essential agreements that all songwriters and producers should keep closeby, in fact, you will need to have a split sheet and producer agreements in place if you’re not working on a track alone.
+A split sheet is one of the most essential agreements that all songwriters and producers should keep close by.
+In fact, you need to have a split sheet in place if you’re not working on a track alone.

 Understanding split sheets is critical if you want to make money in the music business!

-Keep one-to-hand, maybe on your USB drive, dropbox, on your phone, attached to an email…just basically have one at hand for whenever you’re working collaboratively on a song.
+Keep one-to-hand, on your USB drive, dropbox, on your phone.
+Some people attach it to an email…just basically have one at hand for whenever you’re working collaboratively on a song.

-A songwriter collaboration is what it’s called when songwriters and producers come together to make a track but seeing as we’re here to learn just the basics about split sheets we won’t digress, but if you want to you can check out the article by TuneRegistry that we’ve linked below.
+A songwriter collaboration is what it’s called when songwriters and producers come together to make a track.
+But seeing as we’re here to learn just the basics about split sheets we won’t digress.
+However, if you want to you can check out the article by TuneRegistry that we’ve linked below.

-A split sheet is a piece of paper with information dividing the ownership of the publishing stating “who did what” whilst in the studio making and creating a song.
+Split sheets are a piece of paper with information showing the ownership of the publishing.
+It is an ultra-light contract/agreement stating “who did what” whilst in the studio making and creating a song.

 So if you did get it – A ‘Split Sheet’ is a document stating who created what parts of a song!

-The purpose of a split sheet is to record how much each person has contributed and in turn how much each person will be paid when income is generated from it.
+The purpose of a split sheet is to record how much each person has contributed.
+Then in turn how much each person will be paid when income is generated from it.

 When you create a “split” you’re allocating X% to person A and X% to person B.

-For example, if you and a friend go into a studio together and you’ve made the beat and your friend wrote the lyrics and then provided them as vocals, you would each own 50% of the song, or you might want to go 60/40 but it’s entirely up to you.
+If you and a friend go into a studio together.
+You made the beat, your friend wrote the lyrics and recorded them, you would each own 50% of the song.
+You might also want to change this, for example, 60/40 but it’s entirely up to you.

 Filling out a split sheet is pretty easy, especially when you know-how…so if you’re planning to collaborate on a song, why not do it?

-Regardless of whether you’ll use it or not, you should download it just to see an example of one, so you know what a split sheet looks like even if you don’t plan on collaborating with anyone anytime soon, taking a peek will enable you to understand it better, and also it’s handy to have there on your drive just in case you do ever need one.
+Regardless of whether you use it or not, you should download it just to see an example of one.
+It’s important you know what a split sheet looks like even if you don’t plan on collaborating with anyone anytime soon.
+Taking a peek will enable you to understand it better.
+Also, it’s handy to have there on your drive just in case you do ever need one.

 Essentially split sheets are basically to do with your future monetary earnings!